PyWavelets/pywt/doc/source/ref/2d-decompositions-overview.rst

 property that makes it desirable in applications such as image compression and restoration.

-Fully Seperable Discrete Wavelet Transform
+Fully Separable Discrete Wavelet Transform
 ------------------------------------------
 An alternative decomposition results in first fully decomposing one axis of the data prior to moving onto each additional axis in turn.
 This is illustrated